joshydavid/information-security-study-notes/resources/web_application_security.md

 A Zero-Day vulnerability is a previously unknown security flaw that attackers can exploit before the vendor becomes aware of releases fix for it.
 Example: The EternalBlue exploit, which targeted a Windows SMB vulnerability, was leveraged in ransomware attacks like WannaCry.

+## Zero Trust Security

+Assumes no one, whether inside or outside the organisation should be trusted by default.
+Never trust, and always verify.
+Cyber attacks can happen from both internal/external, every request to the system should be verified.

 ## CSRF Attacks

 - Forged requests on behalf of a logged-in user